MaxCodingYAY/CIS17B-S25-33477-Assignment5/README.md

 To run and compile code just put it in any c++ compiler and it shoudld work.
 Shows the use of templates and how the main() utilizes them.
+It's in source.cpp